uniciant/utc-datetime/README.md

 - Determine the civil calendar date, time of day, weekday or the number of days since the Unix Epoch.
 - Obtain information on a date or time, such as if it occurs within a leap year, or the number of days in the month.
 - Convert between time representations efficiently and ergonomically.
-- Compile-time const evaluation wherever possible.
+- Compile-time `const`` evaluation wherever possible.
-- Format and parse dates according to ISO 8601 `(YYYY-MM-DD)`
-- Format and parse datetimes according to ISO 8601 `(YYYY-MM-DDThh:mm:ssZ)`
+- Format and parse dates, times and datetimes according to ISO 8601 `(YYYY-MM-DDThh:mm:ssZ)`
 - Provides constants useful for time transformations: [`utc-dt::constants`](https://docs.rs/utc-dt/latest/utc_dt/constants/index.html)
 - Nanosecond resolution.
+- Timestamps supporting standard math operators (`core::ops`)
 - `#![no_std]` support.

 ## Examples (exhaustive)